Room-2015

 My Bloody Valentine (1981) is a perfect slasher film to watch on the romantic holiday of Valentine’s Day or, in fact, any day during the cold and snowy month of February.

-The film loses something if watched during summer or any other time of the year since the dark and harsh feeling of the film is the perfect atmosphere if watched appropriately.
+The film loses something if watched in summer or at any other time of year, since its dark, harsh feeling is the perfect atmosphere when it’s watched at the right time.

 My Bloody Valentine is an underrated gem of the early 1980s- just as Black Christmas was to the 1970s- and both ironically are heralded so by directors such as Quentin Tarantino.

-Other less gritty films received greater exposure and commercial success, but I am proud to name My Bloody Valentine as one of my Top 100 favorite films.
+Other, less gritty films received greater exposure and commercial success, but I am proud to name My Bloody Valentine among my Top 20 favorite horror films.

 Both are also “holiday-themed” films.